cookiecutter/cookiecutter/README.rst

 * `python-project-template`_: A template for Python projects with sophisticated release automation.
 * `cookiecutter-anyblok-project`_: A template for Anyblok based projects.
 * `cookiecutter-python-cli`_: A cookiecutter template for creating a Python CLI application using click
+* `create-aio-app`_: The boilerplate for aiohttp.
+Quick setup for your asynchronous web service.

 .. _`cookiecutter-pypackage`: https://github.com/audreyr/cookiecutter-pypackage
 .. _`cookiecutter-pipproject`: https://github.com/wdm0006/cookiecutter-pipproject